Memory Model#

 class cuda.tile.MemoryOrder#

-Memory ordering semantics of an atomic operation.
+Memory ordering semantics of a memory operation.

 RELAXED = 'relaxed'#